Styles

 Under the hood, Hope UI will convert all variants to component props and apply the related style when the props are passed.

-const useButtonStyles = createStyles({// ...baseStylevariants: {variant: {solid: {// style when the `variant="solid"` prop is passed},outlined: {},plain: {},},colorScheme: {primary: {// style when the `colorScheme="primary"` prop is passed},danger: {},neutral: {},},size: {sm: {// style when the `size="sm"` prop is passed},md: {},lg: {},},isFullWidth: {true: {// style when the `isFullWidth={true}` prop is passed},false: {},},},});
+jsxconst useButtonStyles = createStyles({// ...baseStylevariants: {variant: {solid: {// style when the `variant="solid"` prop is passed},outlined: {},plain: {},},colorScheme: {primary: {// style when the `colorScheme="primary"` prop is passed},danger: {},neutral: {},},size: {sm: {// style when the `size="sm"` prop is passed},md: {},lg: {},},isFullWidth: {true: {// style when the `isFullWidth={true}` prop is passed},false: {},},},});

-const useButtonStyles = createStyles({// ...baseStylevariants: {variant: {solid: {// style when the `variant="solid"` prop is passed},outlined: {},plain: {},},colorScheme: {primary: {// style when the `colorScheme="primary"` prop is passed},danger: {},neutral: {},},size: {sm: {// style when the `size="sm"` prop is passed},md: {},lg: {},},isFullWidth: {true: {// style when the `isFullWidth={true}` prop is passed},false: {},},},});
+jsxconst useButtonStyles = createStyles({// ...baseStylevariants: {variant: {solid: {// style when the `variant="solid"` prop is passed},outlined: {},plain: {},},colorScheme: {primary: {// style when the `colorScheme="primary"` prop is passed},danger: {},neutral: {},},size: {sm: {// style when the `size="sm"` prop is passed},md: {},lg: {},},isFullWidth: {true: {// style when the `isFullWidth={true}` prop is passed},false: {},},},});

 If you don't have the style for a variant, you still need to define it with an empty object as value (like above) to make it available in the corresponding prop.